Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic

-where $\textbf{r}_k^{(0)}$ is the 'lattice position' of particle \emph{k} which can be in a crystalline lattice, or in a random configuration.
-In all cases, the normalization condition is
+The 'lattice position' of nanoparticle $\textbf{r}_k^{(0)}$ may obey to a regular or a random law.
+For both cases, the normalization rule is

-Therefore in Eq. (\ref{Zid}), the integrand function depends only on the orientation of the magnetic moments.
-With this integration, all particles are equivalent to each other.
+Therefore in the integrand function of Eq. (\ref{Zid}), there are no dependencies on nanoparticle positions.
+With this integration, all nanoparticles are equivalent to each other.
 This allows us to rewrite $Z_{\textrm{ {id}}}$ as follows

-the result of which can be calculated numerically for each set of parameters $\alpha$ and $\sigma$ and fixed direction of vector $\hat{\textbf{n}}_1 $.
-It worth be stressed, that the Helmholtz free energy of ideal system
+the result of which can be calculated numerically for each set of parameters $\alpha$ and $\sigma$ and the fixed direction of vector $\hat{\textbf{n}}_1 $.
+It worth be stressed that the Helmholtz free energy of an ideal system

 does not depend on parameter $\lambda$, which characterizes the dipole-dipole interparticle interactions.